 d) Further, that in the event that Councillor Barrak does not apologise unreservedly for each item noted in (a) and (b) above, he be expelled from this meeting.

 As a result of the rulings discussed above, Moore J held that councillor Barrak could not be required to apologise for the breach in paragraphs (a)(i) or (ii) because these were not acts of disorder for the reasons given above.

-Nevertheless, act of disorder referred to in paragraph a)(iii) was still a valid basis for requiring the councillor apologise.
+Nevertheless, an act of disorder referred to in paragraph a)(iii) was still a valid basis for requiring the councillor to apologise.